IMHO Clojurescript is somewhat lacking when it comes to official documentation, hence this blog post, and the need to quote from twitter:

 (.-length #js).
 Why choose either one?

-It’s easy to see that the goog.object one will survive advanced compilation, whereas in some
+It’s easy to see that the goog.object one will survive advanced compilation (meaning it is compiled to

-cases the dot-access would need a type hint, for example:
+cases the dot-access might need a type hint (as in

 So +1 for the goog.obj approach so far I guess.

 In working with the API of some JS object, it’s quite common to both access properties and call methods:

 (let [foo ^js (some-fn) bar-prop (.-bar foo)] (.methodFoo foo (inc bar-prop)))